opral/monorepo/content/blog/001-git-as-backend/index.md

 ---
 title: Git as a Backend
 href: /blog/git-as-backend
-summary: Git as a backend and content database might be superior to database driven solutions for content driven applications like Figma, Google Docs, & Co.
+description: Git as a backend and content database might be superior to database driven solutions for apps like Figma, Google Docs, & Co.
 ---

 # {% $frontmatter.title %}

-While exploring how to design a developer-first localization solution (also known as i18n, aka offering software in different human languages), I realized that git as a backend and content database might be superior to database driven solutions for content driven applications like Figma, Google Docs, & Co.
+While exploring how to design a developer-first localization solution (also known as i18n, aka offering software in different human languages), I realized that git as a backend might be superior to database driven solutions for applications like Figma, Google Docs, & Co.
 I refer to a cloud-based backend as a backend where users operate on documents that are stored in a database, opposed to documents in the form of files.

 ## Background